vosmann/exchangerate/README.md

 kept in memory.

 ## Tests
-To run unit test, please do:
+To run unit tests, do:

     mvn test